 If your stock cabinets usually stop short of the end of the wall, extend the end using a plain panel that matches the depth of the cabinet.
-Use a little molding, add a shelf (the glass one here is stunning) and you have a custom look with extra space (win-win!)
+A panel at the end of cabinets give a polished look.
+This example was achieved by using a little molding to create the center square.

 With a few scraps of plywood, some screws, and a little paint, you can add “feet” to your cabinets to give them a more upscale look.
 It’s a small addition, but it can make a huge difference.
 As long as you have cabinets that are already painted, it’s pretty easy to match the color by taking a sample to your hardware store.